InfluxTechnology/influx-yocto-base/README.md

  3. Restart the build.
 If you need to restart a build in a new terminal window or after a restart of the host computer you don’t need to run the influx-environment-setup script again.
 Instead, you run the setup-environment script

  `source setup-environment build-dir`

+ 4. Deploy the image.
+In build folder have a script, it collect needed files for deploy.

+ `deploy-image.sh`